rki-mf1/2026-Workshop-Ghana/day_03/README.md

 Day 03 focuses on QC of genomes, clade assignment and phylogenetic analysis.

-The practical session introduces `Nextclade` for QC of genomes, mutation calling, clade assignment.
+The practical session introduces `Nextclade` for QC of genomes, mutation calling, clade assignment and phylogenetic placement.
-We will use `omnifluss_downstream` that finds the best matching Nextclade dataset and runs Nextclade.
+We will use the pipeline `omnifluss_downstream` that finds the best matching Nextclade dataset and runs Nextclade.
-Then `omnifluss_downstream` aligns the translated amino acid sequences with `mafft`, builds a tree with `IQ-TREE` and reconstructs the ancestral sequence with `TreeTime`.
+Then, `omnifluss_downstream` aligns the translated amino acid sequences with `mafft`, builds a tree with `IQ-TREE` and reconstructs the ancestral sequence with `TreeTime`.

 ## 🎯 Learning goals